Univ-Wyo-Education/S20-2150/McRun/issues.md

 			- Delay for "run" in run loop.
 	1. Run -
 			- The "run" loop - with background runner and delay ( 100ms for each tick? )  Settable in Config.
+(confirmed)
+1. xyzzy5005_001: both read/write lines to memory are turned on during a store.
+	- xyzzy5041_001: - at one point we have both "read" and "write" lines on to memory at once - single step it an late in the StoreI process --- OOPS!
+1. xyzzy2000_002: whenever memory_Read - should take the action of MAR -> Memory on, Memory to MDR on - and show lines.